Last Updated on October 1, 2022

 Estimated reading time: 8 minutes

 For many cultural travelers Thailand is a land of ancient temples, glittering spires and beautiful palaces.

 Sun-seeking hedonists find it to be a place to rejuvenate on palm-studded beaches that rim idyllic bays and islands.
-International foodies celebrate Thailand as a culinary mecca whose restaurants and sidewalk food stands keep coming back for more.
+International foodies celebrate Thailand as a culinary mecca whose restaurants and sidewalk food stands keep them coming back for more.

 Bangkok is a huge metropolis replete with traffic and shopping centers worthy of any international capital.
 It contrasts sharply with the rice paddies on the plains, idyllic villages in the mountains and Phuket’s beach-side reggae bars.

 But it’s this very diversity that’s makes the country so appealing for so many travelers.
 (They range from international executives unwinding at sybaritic five-star resorts, to backpackers staying at low-cost guesthouses in Bohemian-like Chiang Mai).

 Below is a listing of the “Top 10 Places in Thailand” as reported by the Tourism Authority of Thailand.